Skip to main content

 California's forests are struggling and require active stewardship.
 Many species and landscapes in California have evolved with low to moderate intensity fire.
 This resulted in fewer healthier trees per acre and less vegetation on the forest floor.
 However, wildfire and cultural fire suppression policies within the last century have negatively impacted forestlands, which are now overstocked to ignite and propel extreme fire behavior.

 TCF is dedicated to restoring healthy forest stands and supporting fire-adapted communities.
-Strategic forest management activities – including thinning, mastication, biomass treatments, prescribed fire, and more – will help protect communities, promote watershed health, improve habitat conditions, and safeguard biodiversity.
+Strategic forest management activities – including thinning, mastication, biomass treatments, prescribed fire, and more – will promote watershed health, improve habitat conditions, and safeguard biodiversity.
+TCF supports the maintanance of 100 feet of defensible space around structures as wells as addressing roadside vegetation particularly to those within the Wildland Urban Interface (WUI) zone to help protect communities and emergency personnel during wildfire.

 Habitat Restoration & Watershed Management